sourcery-ai-experiments/blog.nathanv.me/content/posts/corncob-football/index.md

 [Source.](https://www.teamrankings.com/nfl/stat/pass-attempts-per-game)
 Just actual games comes out to shy of a quarter million corncobs.
-Accounting for practice is pretty difficult, so let's just make a wild guess that for every attempted pass in a game, 100 were practiced.
+Accounting for practice is pretty difficult, so let's just make a wild guess that for every attempted pass in a game, 100 were practiced (probably a bit conservative).
 So our total comes out to 24 million corncobs needed annually.

 Iowa produces 2.7 billion bushels of corn each year on 13.5 million acres.